-Questions to Ask When Buying a Used Car
+Essential Questions to Ask When Buying a Used Car

 There is always a certain amount of suspicion in our minds while considering the possession of used products.
-The fear of being overcharged or of being scammed is one which sits heavy on our shoulders.
+The fear of being overcharged or of being scammed is one that sits heavy on our shoulders.
 To help you avoid these troubles, we have taken the time to make a list of questions to ask when buying a used car.

 Why are you selling the car?